synertics logo synertics menu icon

 Electricity cannot be easily stored in large quantities, so it must be generated in real-time to match the constantly changing demand for electricity.

 This means that the electricity market operates in a continuous cycle of production, delivery, and consumption.
+Short-term markets — particularly the day-ahead and intraday markets — are the primary mechanisms through which this balance is achieved, allowing generators and consumers to adjust their positions as conditions evolve.

 Example of the day-ahead and intraday dynamics